konodyuk/kts/README.md

 ## Getting started

-To get the latest version of the framework, you can either use `pip` or download the source code via `git clone`.
+To get the latest version of the framework, you can either use `pip` or download the source code via `git clone`:

 ``` sh
 $ pip3 install kts